If you have ordered an EV or are just thinking about making the switch, then you’ll want to consider how best to charge it.

 As an alternative you may be able to find a nearby home with a private EV charger that’s available to rent using the Co Charger or GoPlugable apps.

 As for public on-street charging, a grant is currently available to local councils for the installation of these facilities.
-EVANI have been lobbying all NI councils and in August 2022 a consortium was awarded ORCS funding for 124 new AC chargers in 9 council areas here (due to be installed in second half of 2023).
+EVANI lobbied all NI councils and in August 2022 a consortium was awarded ORCS funding for 124 new AC chargers in 9 council areas here.

 Home Energy Prices

 To compare up-to-date energy prices in Northern Ireland, check out these Price Comparison Tables from the Consumer Council.
-You should consider an Economy 7 tariff, that’s one that provides a cheaper rate during a 7 hour window (1am to 8am while on GMT, 2am to 9am while on BST).
-This is convenient as the majority of EV drivers charge their vehicles overnight.
+Agile Tariffs are not yet available here, while we wait for smart meters to be rolled out.
+However, you should consider an Economy 7 tariff, a cheaper rate available during a 7 hour window (1am to 8am while on GMT, 2am to 9am while on BST).
+This is convenient as the majority of EV drivers charge their vehicles overnight and can usually be scheduled from a timer in the car or on the charger.

 Charging at Work

-Charging at work is a good option as your car may be parked up for 8 hours a day.
-Not many workplaces offer this facility at present.
+Charging at work is a good option as your car may be parked up for many hours each day.
+However, not many employers offer this facility at present.

 The Workplace Charging grant is a voucher-based scheme designed to provide eligible applicants with support towards the upfront costs of the purchase and installation of EV charge points.
 The contribution is limited to the 75% of purchase and installation costs, up to a maximum of £350 for each socket, up to a maximum of 40 across all sites for each applicant.
 Talk to your employer about their options for installing EV charging points.